Lessons I learnt on my first post-pandemic solo travel trip in Colombia

-And without a sense of this contrast – because there wasn’t much going on at home – I didn’t appreciate solo trips the way I wanted to.
-Alone time is a fluctuating commodity – that’s something I’ve realised through writing about it for the past few years.
+And without a sense of this contrast – because there wasn’t much going on on home turf – I didn’t appreciate solo trips the way I wanted to.
+Alone time is a fluctuating commodity – that’s something I’ve realised through writing about it for the past three years.
 And in the confusion of the pandemic, the long stretches of alone time I craved as part of my adventures for one had temporarily lost their appeal.
-So I decided to pause my solo-traveler aspirations until the world had shifted back towards normal – and, in turn, I’d had a chance to recalibrate.
+So I decided to pause my solo traveller aspirations until the world had shifted back towards normal – and, in turn, I’d had a chance to recalibrate.

 Having turned 30 last year, I had also qualified to go on a Flash Pack trip (which are specifically for travellers in their 30s and 40s) – which had long been on my bucket list.
 I realised that booking on to a group trip for solos could be the perfect hybrid experience to build my confidence around travelling alone again.
 And so that’s what I did, joining a nine-day Colombia adventure beginning at the start of April with a three-day solo stay added to the end.
 Here’s what I learnt (or remembered) about going on solo adventures:

 Courage and momentum can be harder to generate, when you’re by yourself.
 For me, it didn’t end with booking a flight and getting myself to a foreign country – and there were times, especially early on, when I found myself lingering in the hotel room a little longer than I would have liked for fear of the unknown (and no-one to wrench me through jet lag, for instance).
 This was something I soon overcame, and the fear of missing even a second of my holiday soon eclipsed that initial feeling of trepidation.
 The trick was to remind myself, again and again, that magic awaited on the other side of that hotel door – and to take that first step.